rparrett/taipo/README.md

 - [ ] Enemies should appear and move towards the goal
   - [X] Walk on paths towards goal
   - [ ] Should we be running movement on a fixed timestep?
-  - [ ] Add lyon into the mix?
-  - [ ] Pre-process paths to soften the corners
+  - [ ] Pre-process paths to soften the corners (lyon?)
   - [ ] Damage the goal if we collide with it
 - [X] There should be a wave countdown timer
-- [ ] Towers should shoot projectiles towards enemies
+- [X] Towers should shoot projectiles towards enemies
-  - [ ] Damage the enemy if the projectile collides with it
+  - [X] Damage the enemy if the projectile collides with it
-  - [ ] Replace the enemy with an enemy corpse if it dies
+  - [X] Replace the enemy with an enemy corpse if it dies
+  - [ ] Clean up those corpses
 - [ ] We should load game data externally in some serialized format
   - [ ] Lexicon
   - [ ] Level